ErinFinnegan/animate/src/pages/aftereffects/index.md

 ![Creative Cloud banner](images/cc-hero.png)

-#  Visual effects and creative workflows from your imagination. – Extend, enhance, empower
+#  Visual effects and creative workflows from your imagination.

 Opportunities abound for building for After Effects.
 Extend the capabilities of After Effects using plug-ins, scripts, and panels that integrate seamlessly into existing workflows.
 Create stunning visual effects, manipulate project elements, and automate complex tasks using After Effects APIs.